SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise03/README.md

      c.
 Now, open a new terminal with **Terminal** -> **New Terminal**.

-     b.
+     d.
 Paste and execute the following curl command in a new the terminal:

     ```
       curl -X POST http://localhost:4004/reviews/Reviews \